jensawyer/jensawyer.github.io/src/content/projects/indexservice.md

-A simple project as part of interviewing for Yummly.
+A simple mini project used for an interview.
 The goal was to index thousands of recipes quickly and make them queryable via a query language specified in the assignment.
 Then the entire project was supposed to be containerized and runnable with minimal effort by anyone evaluating the project.